microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ![main as default branch](images/main-default.png)

-From settings page, switch the default branch from `main` to `development`
+From the settings page, switch the default branch from `main` to `development`

 ![change development as default branch](images/change-default-branch.png)